Download the Artiphon INSTRUMENT 1 Editor here.

 Selecting a Tuning

 In the Tuning section you’ll find a dropdown menu with a selection of available tunings for the mode you’ve selected.
 If you’d like to customize a tuning further, click on the graphic of the fingerboard or the bridge in the Mode window.
-Then use the Note and Octave arrows to adjust individual notes.
+Then type a Note and Octave, or use the arrows or dropdown menu to adjust individual notes.
+It is also possible to save No Note as a tuning to turn off a string, grid or pad location.
 Hit Save in the menu bar if you want to preserve your custom tuning to your current preset.

 Any note can be assigned to the strings, grid or pads.